 Building Rules and Regulations

 Section 12.12.
-The rules as attached hereto as Exhibit "D", which may be modified from time to time by Lessor, are included herein and made a part hereof as if set forth at length.
+The rules as attached hereto as Exhibit "C", which may be modified from time to time by Lessor, are included herein and made a part hereof as if set forth at length.

 IN WITNESS WHEREOF, the undersigned Lessor and Lessee hereto execute this agreement as of the day and year first above written.